sparrc/cookbook/readme.md

 2. Add the tomatoes, 1 can of water and crumble in the stock.
 Season with a little salt, then cover the pan.
 Simmer everything for 20-25 mins until the potatoes are just cooked.
-3. Stir through the prawns, chickpeas, and fish chunks into the stew.
+3. Stir through the chickpeas and fish chunks into the stew.
 Reduce the heat and recover the pan, then cook for about 8 mins, stirring very gently once or twice.
 4. When the fish is just cooked through, remove from the heat, then bring the dish